alielkassas/Data_Science_Resources/projects/regression/README.md

-### Feel free to choose any dataset for your regression project.
+## Regression Project Information:
+The main goal is to prepare you to apply machine learning algorithms to real-world datasets.

+### Previous projects

+### Project Topics
+Your first task is to pick a project topic.
 Here are some examples:

 | **Dataset** | Overview   |
 |:------|:-------|